RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 D. Unscaled
 Answer: B.

-This is the definition of vendor lockout.
+**This is the definition of vendor lockou [A cloud customer that does not perform sufficient due diligence can suffer harm if the cloud provider they’ve selected goes out of business]**

-Vendor lock-in is when data portability is limited, either through unfavorable contract language or technical limitations.
+**Vendor lock-in is when data portability is limited, either through unfavorable contract language or technical limitations**.

 Vendor incapacity and unscaled are not meaningful terms in the context of cloud computing.

-### Question # 108 - Which of the following is not a method for creating logical segmentation in a cloud data center?
+### [important] Question # 108 - Which of the following is not a method for creating logical segmentation in a cloud data center?
 A. Virtual local area networks (VLANs)
 B. Network address translation (NAT)
 C. Bridging